iamcal/php-emoji/readme.txt

 	# to format the emoji.

 	$data = emoji_unified_to_html($data);
 ?>

 When using the HTML format, you'll also need to include the emoji.css file, which points to the iphone_emoji.png image.
 These images come from the iPhone, so don't cover every DoCoMo/KDDI/Google emoji (they fall back to a question mark).

+IMPORTANT NOTE: This library currently only deals with UTF-8.
+If your source data is JIS or Shift-JIS, you're out of luck for the moment.

 CREDITS